Saturday, November 28, 2015

 Aroma and Flavor – 2.25 out of 3 mugs

-Immediately upon opening it had a minty root beer aroma.
+Immediately upon opening, it had a minty root beer aroma.
 The first sip found a light and mild flavor.
-Then the hint of vanilla and strong wintergreen surface after a few seconds.
+Then, after a few seconds, there was a hint of vanilla and a strong wintergreen surface.
 It is very smooth and sweet.
 There are hints of cinnamon, which fade quickly.
-It is a decent flavor mix yet the minty is to dominating for my preference.
-It lacks the sarsaparilla, caramel and vanilla I prefer.
-I did score this high as it is a solid and smooth beverage, if you like the mint.
+It is a decent flavor mix, yet the minty is too dominating for my preference.
+It lacks the sarsaparilla, caramel, and vanilla I prefer.
+I did score this high as it is a solid and smooth beverage if you like the mint.

 Head – 2.0 out of 3 mugs

 The Head is medium height and frothy.
-The foam is smaller than I typically see for a root beer yet they last surprisingly long.
+The foam is smaller than I typically see for a root beer, yet it lasts surprisingly long.

 Zip – 1.75 out of 3 mugs (Docked 0.5 for excessive sodium)

-Carbonation is medium and provides a slight zip yet I can’t overcome the excessive mint taste, which is hard to miss.
-I wonder of the 65 mg of sodium is what I have falsely called zip.
-This is almost twice as much as any other root beer I reviews at this time.
+Carbonation is medium and provides a slight zip, yet I can’t overcome the excessive mint taste, which is hard to miss.
+I wonder if the 65 mg of sodium is what I have falsely called Zip.
+This is almost twice as much as any other root beer I review.

 Post Consumption Impression – 2.0 out of 3 mugs

-This is smooth yet has an odd, sticky aftertaste that is minty.
-I have the feeling I recently brushed my teeth.
+This is smooth yet has an odd, sticky, minty aftertaste.
+I think I recently brushed my teeth.

 Would I recommend this at 8 out of 12 mugs?

-I would not say I would not recommend the root beer.
-It had some qualities that are superb for those who want a mint beverage with a splash of traditional root beer.
+I would not recommend the root beer.
+It has some superb qualities for those who want a mint beverage with a splash of traditional root beer.
 They do not use HFCS.
-This is not my preference, and for that reason the score is lower than some other reviewing might rate the beverage.
-Although, of the minty root beers I tasted, this is one of the best!
+This is not my preference, so the score is lower than that of other reviewers who might rate the beverage.
+However, of the minty root beers I tasted, this is one of the best!

 OTHER REVIEWS